rrra/www/content/post/2019/tape-measure-beam-optizised-for-fox-hunting.md

 Plans for *home-brew* antennas suitable for Fox Hunting have been published in various media, both print and on-line; prebuilt antennas are available from a number of vendors.
-Those wishing to build their own Fox Hunting antenna may wish to use the design Joe Leggio WB2HOL in his
-[Tape Measure Beam Optimized for Radio Direction Finding](http://theleggios.net/wb2hol/projects/rdf/tape_bm.htm) article.
+Those wishing to build their own Fox Hunting antenna may wish to use the design by Joe Leggio WB2HOL described in his [Tape Measure Beam Optimized for Radio Direction Finding](http://theleggios.net/wb2hol/projects/rdf/tape_bm.htm) article.